burkkyy/Workshop/library/arch/suckless.md

 # Suckless
-Document on installing different and configuring `suckless` software I use.
-In most of these sections I will be using my own configurations and forks of `suckless` software.

-As a side note, I personally like to put all my `suckless` software into one directory, `~/.suckless`.
+Document on installing and configuring `suckless` software.
+Personally I put all `suckless` software into one directory, `~/.suckless`.
 ```bash
 mkdir ~/.suckless
 ```

-> NOTE this document is tailored for arch linux

 ## 1.0 - Prerequisites
 ```bash